Viesuju-pirkimu-tarnyba/saule/TS in English/Technical specification/7	DESCRIPTION OF SAULĖ IS FUNCTIONAL REQUIREMENTS.md

 <p>10.
 CMS</p>
 </td>
 <td width="66%">
 <p>10.1.
-Content Management System Software, designed for the content management of the external portal &ldquo;Saulė&rdquo; and for the implementation of the functions of the public information subsystem (see Section 7.6.12 Requirements&nbsp; for Published Information Subsystem), must be created or made available for use by.</p>
+Content Management System Software, designed for the content management of the external portal &ldquo;Saulė&rdquo; and for the implementation of the functions of the public information subsystem (see Section 7.6.12 Requirements for Published Information Subsystem), must be created or made available for use by.</p>
 </td>
 </tr>
 <tr>